unxok/unxok.github.io/README.md

 ## TO DO

--host page on my personal domain
+- host page on my personal domain

--create template for pages
+- create template for pages

--actually make it look nice and add content
+- actually make it look nice and add content